ssgaur24/jhu_software_concepts/module_3/README.md

 # Module 3 — SQL Data Analysis

+## Note
+- I am adding some optimizations to practice on the scrape feedback, please feel free to ignore the commits beyond this commit.

 ## Approach
 - Create one PostgreSQL table **`applicants`** with the required columns.
 - Provide **`load_data.py`** to initialize the schema and load the Module-2 cleaned JSON.
 - Keep categorical fields as **TEXT**, scores as **REAL**, and the date as **DATE**.
 - Print tiny checks only (counts and first IDs).
 Use batched inserts for speed.
+- On click of pull data, scrap the data, and clean the new data and insert it in the system.

 ## Structure
 ~~~